 Click here for a printer-friendly version of the job posting.

-Successful fellowship applicants will be awarded a competitive stipend in addition to assistance with housing and unique opportunities in our local community.
-A minimum of 25-35 hours per week is required for summer fellowships.
-15-25 hours per week is required for fall and spring fellowships.
+Successful applicants will be awarded a competitive stipend in addition to assistance with housing and unique opportunities in our local community.
+A minimum of 25-35 hours per week is required, with a flexible schedule to allow for outside employment if desired.
 Depending on the institution, current students may be eligible to earn academic credit.